Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Lados opuestos en un cuadrilátero)
 **Opposite sides in a quadrilateral**: in a quadrilateral, each side has an opposite side.
 Given a side of a quadrilateral, its opposite side is the one without any common vertex.
 In a quadrilateral $ABCD$ the opposite side to $\overline{AB}$ is $\overline{CD}$, and the opposite side to $\overline{AD}$ is $\overline{BC}$.

+(Paralelogramo)
+**Parallelogram**: a quadrilateral that consists of two pairs of parallel sides.

+(Paralelogramos especiales)
+**Special parallelograms**: a set of figures that are parallelograms with a few other characteristics in their definition, specifically the rectangle,the rhombus, and the square.

 (Rectángulo)
-**Rectangle**: a quadrilateral with four right angles.
+**Rectangle**: a parallelogram with four right angles.
 This configuration produces a shape in which the opposite sides are of equal length.
 Its perimeter is equal to the sum of its four sides, and its area is equal to the product of any two adjacent sides.

 (Perímetro de un rectángulo)
 **Rectangle perimeter**: let $L$ and $W$ be the lengths of the sides of a rectangle, let $P$ be the perimeter of the rectangle, then $P = 2(L + W)$.